Monument Valley Road Trip

 Photos of Monument Valley Road Trip

-Some of your best Monument Valley shots will be taken right on the highway, before entering the actual monument.
-If you’re headed south on Highway 163 from Mexican Hat or Bluff, Utah ~ you’ll encounter the views below just as you hit the border of Utah & Arizona.
+Some of your best Monument Valley shots can taken right off the highway, before entering the park.
+If you’re headed south on Highway 163 from Mexican Hat ~ you’ll encounter views just as you hit the border of Utah & Arizona.
 Be prepared to pull over & grab your camera (you’ll see many people doing the same).
-There are plenty of pull-outs, & the road is long & straight ~ so it’s easy to look out for cars as you get your “middle-of-the-road” shots.

 And if you’re lucky, there’ll be a dog crossing the highway at just the right moment..

-Once you’ve made it to the Visitor’s Center (you’ll need to pay to enter this area), they’ll point you towards a 17-mile, dusty dirt road, where you’ll be able to drive right by all the massive, red sandstone monoliths.
-There are plenty of pull-outs along the 17-mile drive, & you’ll be able to take pictures virtually anywhere you want (although there’s no hiking within the actual park, unfortunately).
-Budget at least two to three hours for the drive.
+Once you’re at the Visitor’s Center (you need to pay to enter this area), they’ll point you towards a 17-mile, dusty dirt road.
+From here, you can drive right by all those massive, red sandstone monoliths.
+There are plenty of pull-outs on this drive, & you can take photos virtually anywhere you want.

 The “Okay-Corral.”

-Where to Stay Near Monument Valley
+Where to Stay by Monument Valley

 Goodbye, Monument Valley…